NathanCheshire/Cyder/WidgetCreationGuide.md

 Now comes the fun part, building the rest of the UI.
 As stated previously make sure to use already built Cyder components before attempting to make your own.
-If the rare case of needing your own custom UI component does come about, I'd prefer it that you make it in the `ui` package and create a separate PR to add that UI component to Cyder itself.
+If the rare case of needing your own custom UI component does come about, I'd prefer that you make it in the `ui` package and create a separate PR to add that UI component to Cyder itself.

 Adding a component to the frame: